Fantasy football injury outlooks for Week 13

 This space is intended for a list of key players, not including those who have been moved to injured reserve status, who are officially listed as "out" for the upcoming game.

 Ty Montgomery, RB, Green Bay Packers, ribs/wrist, 1 p.m.
 ET: Montgomery has been sidelined since aggravating a rib injury in Week 10, but his wrist injury apparently tipped the scales downward.
 Montgomery has been placed on injured reserve.

-Amari Cooper, WR, Oakland Raiders, concussion/ankle: It never looked as if the chances were good for Cooper to return from not one, but two injuries sustained in Week 12.
+Amari Cooper, WR, Oakland Raiders, concussion/ankle: It never looked as if the chances were good for Cooper to return from not one but two injuries sustained in Week 12.
 He did not practice at all and will miss this week.
-The Raiders will also be without wide receiver Michael Crabtree, who is serving a one game suspension.
+The Raiders also will be without wide receiver Michael Crabtree, who is serving a one-game suspension.

 Doug Martin, RB, Tampa Bay Buccaneers, concussion: Martin did not practice at all this week in the wake of suffering a concussion.
 He will sit out this week.